RantumBits/ecomloop.github.io/content/pages/home.md

 ---
 template: HomePage
 slug: ''
-title: Digital commerce solutions for uncommon businesses
+title: we help uncommon businesses grow via ecommerce
 featuredImage: '../images/digital-commerce-solutions.png'
 subtitle: >-
-  ### We're not a typical ecommerce development or marketing agency.
+  ### We're not a typical ecommerce agency or web development company.

-  ### Our clients are *not small businesses*. they are *innovative, independent* businesses.
+  ### Our clients are independent, innovative companies, not small businesses.

-  ### We develop digital commerce solutions to help uncommon businesses succeed in the digital economy.
+  ### See how the ecomloop ecommerce agency can help grow your business today.
 accordion:
   - content: >-
       ecomloop does exceptional work and was a big part of our success.
 We will be using him for more projects in the future.